arthursb2016/ui-scaler/README.md

 scaleUI(true)
 ```

-#### Custom transform options
+#### Custom transform options example

-The script will try to convert all document pixel styles to the respective rem definition, excluding border-radius definitions and elements with `myCustomId` or `my-custom-class`
+The script will try to convert all document pixel styles to the respective rem definition, excluding border-radius attributes, and elements with `myCustomId` id or `my-custom-class` class

 ```JavaScript
 // main.ts